-BNL has made significant investments in environmental protection programs over the past 25 years and continues to make progress in achieving its goal of preventing new impacts to groundwater quality and remediating previously contaminated groundwater.
+BNL has made significant investments in environmental protection programs over the past 30 years and continues to make progress in achieving its goal of preventing new impacts to groundwater quality and remediating previously contaminated groundwater.
 The Laboratory will continue efforts to prevent new groundwater impacts and is vigilant in measuring and communicating its performance.
-During 2017, several Per-and Polyfluoroalkyl Substances (PFAS) were detected in water samples collected from three BNL water supply wells.
-In response to these detections, in 2018 BNL conducted a search of available records to determine a source of PFAS.
+During 2017, several Per-and Poly-fluoroalkyl Substances (PFAS) were detected in water samples collected from three BNL water supply wells.
+In response to these detections, BNL conducted a search of available records to determine a source of PFAS in 2018.
 As a result, BNL identified eight areas where firefighting foam had been used for firefighter training or fire suppression system maintenance from 1966 until 2008.
-Groundwater characterization confirmed the presence of PFAS in each of the eight areas, with the highest concentrations detected at the location of the BNL's former firehouse (1947-1985) and at the current firehouse (1986-present).
+Groundwater characterization confirmed the presence of PFAS in each of the eight areas, with the highest concentrations detected near BNL's former firehouse (in operation from 1947-1985) and near the current firehouse (1986-present).
+In both areas, the combined concentrations of perfluorooctane sulfonate (PFOS) and perfluorooctanoic acid (PFOA) significantly exceeded the current U.S. EPA Health Advisory Level (HAL) of 70 ng/L. At the former firehouse area, the maximum combined PFOS and PFOA concentration was 5,371 ng/L, whereas the maximum combined concentrations at the current firehouse area was 12,440 ng/L. In addition to PFAS, BNL has been characterizing the extent of 1,4-dioxane, which was used as a chemical stabilizer for the solvent 1,1,1-trichloroethane (TCA).
+BNL has confirmed the presence of 1,4-dioxane in several on-site and off-site areas that have been impacted by TCA contamination.